Master integrals for ${\cal O}(\alpha \alpha_s)$ corrections to $H \to ZZ^*$: Conclusions

-We have presented the analytic results for master integrals that contribute to the mixed QCD-Electroweak corrections for the process $H \rightarrow Z Z^{*}$.
+We have presented the analytic results for the master integrals that contribute to the mixed electroweak-QCD corrections in $H \rightarrow Z Z^{*}$ decay.
 We obtain a canonical form of the differential equations for all the master integrals.
-Despite the simultaneous non-rationalizability of all the square roots that appear in the differential equations, we construct ansätze to find dlog forms having algebraic dependence on the square roots.
+Despite the simultaneous non-rationalizability of all the square roots that appear in the differential equations, we construct ansätze to find dlog-forms having algebraic dependence on the square roots.
 Our results are obtained in terms of Chen's iterated integrals order-by-order in $\epsilon$, the parameter of dimensional regularization.
-Numerical evaluations of the result have been performed and checks have been carried out using publicly available tools.
-The results presented here are straightforwardly applicable for computing partial decay width of $H \to 4\ell$ at ${\cal O}(\alpha \alpha_s)$ accuracy and, in any production or decay process involving two-loop three point Feynman diagrams with four mass scales.
+Numerical evaluations of the result have been performed, and checks have been carried out using publicly available tools.
+The results presented here are straightforwardly applicable for computing {the} partial decay width of {$H \to ZZ^* \to 4\ell$} at ${\cal O}(\alpha \alpha_s)$ accuracy and, in any production or decay process involving two-loop three-point Feynman diagrams with four mass scales.
 Our analytic results can be used in event generation codes for Higgs production and decay to carry out phenomenological studies and data analysis for future collider experiments such as $e^+e^-$, $\mu^+\mu^-$ and FCC-hh colliders.